gboehl/dynare/src/source/installation-and-configuration.rst

 Prerequisites on Windows
 ------------------------

-If you are using MATLAB under Windows, install a C++ compiler on your machine and configure it with MATLAB.
-There are at least two free compilers you can use.
-First, there is Microsoft’s Visual Studio Community (`https://www.visualstudio.com/`), which has the largest history of MATLAB support, but requires much space on the hard-disk.
-Second, since MATLAB R2015b, MATLAB supports the MinGW-w64 C/C++ Compiler from TDM-GCC.
-To install this compiler, use the Add-Ons menu of MATLAB.
-Search for MinGW or select it from Features.

-For older version of MATLAB, in particular before R2014a, it may sometimes make sense to use the ``gcc`` compiler provided by Cygwin.
-However, integrating it in MATLAB can be quite cumbersome and should be considered as a legacy option.
-For details, see `instructions on the Dynare wiki`_.
+There is no prerequisites on Windows.
+Dynare now ships a compilation environment that can be used with the :opt:`use_dll` option.

 Prerequisites on Debian GNU/Linux and Ubuntu
 --------------------------------------------

-Users of MATLAB under Linux need to have a working compilation environment installed.
+Users of MATLAB under GNU/Linux need a working compilation environment installed.
 If not already present, it can be installed via ``apt-get install build-essential``.

-Users of Octave under Linux should install the package for MEX file compilation (under Debian or Ubuntu, it is called ``liboctave-dev``).
+Users of Octave under GNU/Linux should install the package for MEX file compilation (under Debian or Ubuntu, it is called ``liboctave-dev``).

 Prerequisites on macOS
 ----------------------

+[TO BE UPDATED]

 If you are using MATLAB under macOS, you should install the latest version of XCode: `see instructions on the Dynare wiki